Openmail/cmp/CMP-LOADER.md

 # System1 CMP Loader

-#######
-Note!
+The System1 CMP Loader is a shim around the [appnexus-cmp](https://github.com/appnexus/cmp); it aims to improve installation, integration, and management of the underlying CMP and to allow us to swap out the underlying CMP at a later date.

+---

+## Note

 The `modal` is currently used in production, it implements an optional "footer" UI solution for initial consent requests that pops the CMP into a modal view.
 `master` branch has been upgraded to the latest appnexus-cmp but has not been used in production at System1 yet.

 Eventually we need to merge changes from the `modal` branch into `master` (probably manually) and upgrade master to the lastest from appnexus and apply any customizations on top.

 As of now, just apply new changes to the `modal` branch until we formalize a plan to migrate to the lastest master branch.
-#######

-The System1 CMP Loader is a shim around the [appnexus-cmp](https://github.com/appnexus/cmp); it aims to improve installation, integration, and management of the underlying CMP and to allow us to swap out the underlying CMP at a later date.
+---

 [Complete Docs Are a Work In Progress](http://s.flocdn.com/cmp/docs/#/)